-Neither footnotes nor bibliography contribute to the word count of the dissertation.
+Footnotes and bibliography do not contribute to the word count of the dissertation.

-Appendices
+5. Appendices

 Appendices should be used for material that the student feels is essential to the dissertation, but which would interrupt the flow of the analysis if placed in the body of the text.
 Appendices can be identified numerically or alphabetically.
 These should follow the list of references, at the end of the dissertation.
 If you have any queries about the appropriate form of footnotes or questions about presentation of bibliographies and any appendices, please direct those to your supervisor in the first instance.